MCPI-Revival/minecraft-pi-reborn/docs/INSTALL.md

+---
+gitea: none
+include_toc: true
+---

 # Installation
 There are multiple supported ways to install MCPI-Reborn.

 ## System Requirements
 MCPI-Reborn requires support for OpenGL ES v1.5 (unlike the original game, which used OpenGL ES v1.1).
-It also only supports Linux-based systems.
+It also only supports Linux-based systems and Windows 10/11.

 In addition, while the original game could only be run on the Raspberry Pi, MCPI-Reborn is much more flexible.
 It supports running on 32-bit ARM (known as `armhf`), 64-bit ARM (known as `arm64`), and 64-bit x86 (known as `amd64`).

-## Methods
+## Instructions

+> [!TIP]
+> To integrate it with your application launcher,
+> open the game launcher, click `About`, and click `Create Desktop Entry`.

-### AppImage
+### AppImage (Linux)
 The first supported way to install MCPI-Reborn is with an [AppImage](https://appimage.org).
 An AppImage is a portable application format that allows users to run software without installation.

-To run MCPI-Reborn, all you need to do is [download the latest AppImage](https://gitea.thebrokenrail.com/minecraft-pi-reborn/minecraft-pi-reborn/releases/latest) for your architecture and run it.
+To run MCPI-Reborn,
+all you need to do is [download the latest AppImage](https://gitea.thebrokenrail.com/minecraft-pi-reborn/minecraft-pi-reborn/releases/latest) for your architecture and run it.

 More details can be found [here](https://docs.appimage.org/introduction/quickstart.html#how-to-run-an-appimage).

-> [!TIP]
-> To integrate it with your application launcher, open the game launcher, click `About`, and click `Create Desktop Entry`.

 <details>
 <summary><b>Additional System Requirements</b></summary>